DarioDrazenovic/eVent-Application-DarioDrazenovic/README.md

 Users can create an account, log in and change their settings if necessary.

-Users can create events in great detail, add pictures, time, the cost for attending, description, time...
+Users can create events in great detail, add pictures, time of start and end, the cost for attending, description

 Users can search for someone elses event and see it in detail to decide whether they want to attend it.
+They can like and comment on each event.